 - Simple Shellfish Stock

 - Additional Species Notes

 - Know Your Fish

-Thaw your fish in the refrigerator for about 8 hours, depending on the thickness of your fillet, and use it within 24 hours.
+Thaw your fish in the coldest part of the refrigerator for about 8 hours, depending on the thickness of the fillet, and use it within 24 hours.
+To further reduce the risk of botulism, snip the corner of the pouch to release the vacuum seal before refrigerating.
 Never microwave your fish or allow it to sit out at room temperature to thaw as both methods can affect the texture.

 Although fish can technically be cooked from frozen, it’s not recommended because sudden temperature changes can negatively affect the texture, leaving it soggy.